I've Built the Perfect Life, So Why Do I Feel Empty?

 Let me say first what your bones already know but your mind needs to hear: There is nothing wrong with you.

 What you're feeling isn't ingratitude.
-It's awakening.
+It's awakening awareness of a deeper layer of your truth.

 Here's what they never tell you about those beautiful cages: they cost more than money.
 They cost your precious breath.
-They cost time; not just hours in a day, but the slow, unscheduled moments where meaning has room to surface.
+They cost time, not just hours in a day, but the slow, unscheduled moments where meaning has room to surface.
 They cost belonging; to your body, to the earth, to the parts of yourself that don't generate revenue or fit on a résumé.

 So what now?